merima98/Node.js-exercises/README.md

 ### Phase 21 :: File Upload & File Download

-- Write *npm install --save multer *.
+- Write *npm install --save multer * in the terminal.
 This parses incoming requests for files.
 - One NOTE: If you have error with *isLoggedIn is not defined*, then do next:
 	- *npm install --save uuid* in the terminal
 	- Require using: const { v4: uuidv4 } = require('uuid');